vasicm4/exercise-tracker-api/README.md

 ## 🏋️ Exercise Tracker

-The **Exercise Tracker** is a console-based application developed in C# that enables users to log and analyze their workout routines.
+The **Exercise Tracker** is an API developed in C# that enables users to log and analyze their workout routines.
 It serves as an educational project to demonstrate the implementation of the repository pattern and basic CRUD operations in a console environment.

 ---